 Destination Tables Form

-In order to create a custom CSV Loader a new destination table needs to be created and the Destination Tables Form completed out.
+In order to create a custom CSV Loader a new destination table needs to be created and the Destination Tables Form completed.
 This form tells the CSV Loader which procedures to run when a destination table is selected in the file definition form.

 The Destination table will mirror the CSV loading file as outlined in Appendix A. The following settings will be inputted into the form: